-In December of 2019 I had the opportunity to attend the Singapore Co-Liv Meetup sponsored by Sharies, a Coliving operator based in France.
+In December of 2019 I had the opportunity to attend a Coliving industry Meetup in Singapore co-hosted by Co-Liv, a non-profit empowering Coliving around the world, and Sharies, a Coliving operator based in France.
 After meeting many of Singapore’s Coliving pioneers, my three biggest takeaways from the event became very apparent:

 As identified in many reports on Coliving including the recent Global Coliving Report from The House Monk, much of the buzz around Coliving in Asia Pacific has been around the two biggest markets: China and India.
 These two markets are fantastic fits for Coliving and the attention is much deserved, but this sometimes leads to South East Asia being overlooked.